Soft tissue

 • Lipoblastoma-like tumor of the vulva:

-• This is a recently described entity that occurs in the vulva and shares remarkable histologic overlap with lipoblastoma and myxoid liposarcoma
+• Recently described entity that occurs in the vulva and shares remarkable histologic overlap with lipoblastoma and myxoid liposarcoma

 • These lesions have been shown to have Rb loss like the spindle cell lipoma family of tumors

-• There is a significant difference in treatment and clinical outcome (only a limited ability to locally recur) and these lesions should be distinguished wherever possible
+• There is a significant difference in treatment and clinical outcome (only a limited ability to locally recur) and these lesions should be distinguished when possible

 • Myxoid dermatofibrosarcoma protuberans (DFSP):